Andrew Kuper

 Andrew Kuper is a South African-Australian entrepreneur and investor.
-Kuper is the founder and CEO of LeapFrog Investments, a specialist investor in financial services and healthcare in global markets.
+Kuper is the founder and CEO of LeapFrog Investments, a specialist investor in financial services, healthcare and climate solutions in global markets.

 Former United States President Bill Clinton announced the launch of the company in 2008, recognizing it for opening new frontiers in alternative investing.
 As of 2025, LeapFrog has attracted more than US$2.8 billion from global investors.
 In 2017, Fortune ranked LeapFrog Investments as one of the top 5 Companies to Change the World, alongside Apple and Novartis.
 Originally from South Africa, Kuper now resides in Sydney, Australia, and spends time in LeapFrog's offices in Europe, Africa and Asia.

 Early life

 Kuper was born in South Africa and brought up on a farm outside of Johannesburg.
 He is the son of anti-apartheid campaigners.
 He began investing at the age of 10 and took on his first clients at age 13.
 He attended the University of Witwatersrand in Johannesburg followed by Harvard University, where he won the Henry Fellowship.
 He later graduated from Cambridge University with a PhD in social science and political science supervised by Nobel laureate Amartya Sen.